GlaucioOliveira/CIT-261/topics/javascript/README.md

 <script>
   //example of a variable
   var teacherName = "Gláucio Oliveira";
-  alert(teacherName); //a message will be displayed with the value of the teacherName variable
+  document.write(teacherName); //display the value of the teacherName variable.
 </script>
 ```
 <a href="https://codepen.io/glaucioso/pen/EMXyZo" target="_blank">Live Demo (at CodePen)</a>